Family Leave Works New York

 Federal Family and Medical Leave Act: May provide up to 12 weeks of unpaid, job-protected leave to bond with a new child, care for a seriously ill family member, care for your own serious health needs, or address certain military family needs.

-NYC Earned Sick and Safe Leave Act: May provide up to 40 hours a year to care for your own or a loved one’s health needs or needs related to domestic violence, a sexual offense, stalking, or human trafficking.
+NY State paid sick leave law & NYC Earned Sick and Safe Leave Act: May provide sick time to care for your own or a loved one’s health needs or needs related to domestic violence, a sexual offense, stalking, or human trafficking.

 NY State and NYC Human Rights Law: The State law prohibits discrimination based on sex and familial status, among other protected characteristics, and the NYC law prohibits discrimination based on gender and caregiver status, among other protected characteristics.